-The excel forecast function has been used to predict values for each week of 2020 based on a linear annual trend, allowing for a seasonal effect over the year.
+The excel forecast function1 has been used to predict values for each week of 2020 based on a linear annual trend, allowing for a seasonal effect over the year.
 In addition, 95% prediction intervals have been estimated for the predicted weekly number of deaths for 2020 to give a basis to assess fluctuations.

-Graphs of the weekly number of deaths up until epidemiological week 24 (i.e. the period from 1 January 2020 till 16 June 2020) based on the data received on 15 June 2020 are shown below.
+Graphs of the weekly number of deaths up until epidemiological week 23 (i.e. the period from 1 January 2020 till 9 June 2020) based on the data received on 15 June 2020 are shown below.
 The figures plot the numbers at the start date of each week.

 Data for the most recent week has been scaled up to account for the lag in processing registrations.
-Based on previous data, the numbers at the national level have been increased by 5.2%.
-This includes some allowance for the possible impact of the public holiday on the 16 June on the processing of registrations, particularly of the unnatural deaths.
+Based on previous data, the numbers at the national level have been increased by 5.3%.